ramon-astudillo/NLSE/README.md

     https://github.com/wlin12/JNN

-Once you have formatted the data and obtained the mebddings, you just have to run
+Once you have formatted the data and obtained the embeddings, you just have to run

     ./go.sh

-to train a model and obtain the baseline.

 **Step by Step**